novuhq/novu/libs/design-system/src/icons/material-symbols/README.md

 ## Background

-This group of icons comes from the [Material Symbols and Icons project](https://fonts.google.com/icons), but we are using a 3rd party library to pull them in: [material-symbols](https://github.com/marella/material-symbols/tree/main).
+This group of icons comes from the [Material Symbols and Icons project](https://fonts.google.com/icons), but we are using a [3rd party library](https://fontsource.org/docs/getting-started/material-symbols) to assist with importing the icons.
 The icon set is **actually** a font with special behavior when you type certain text.

 ### A11y Context